DrAPT/llm/quad_c/session1/workshop1.md

 ---

-6 | **Privacy and Security** How private are the sessions?
+6 | **Privacy and Security**: How private are the sessions?
 Does OpenAI use them to train their models?

 *Will this session be used to train models?*